One Tired Teacher: Teaching Without Burnout

 Trust Yourself, Teacher

-Send a text The outrage machine is loud, but your classroom doesn’t have to be.
+Send us Fan Mail The outrage machine is loud, but your classroom doesn’t have to be.
 We’re pulling the focus back to what you can control: the students in front of you, the relationships you build, and the professional judgment that makes learning human.
 If you’ve felt crushed by scripts, shifting benchmarks, and the demand to standardize every slide, this conversation is a reset—heart first, performance next.
 We unpack the tension between uniform systems and diverse learners, exploring why “a year of growth” can’t mean the same thing for every child.
 From hallway observations to playground insights, we show how everyday moments reveal who needs connection, who needs safety, and who’s ready for challenge.
 You’ll hear practical ways to turn down the noise—pausing for regulation, designing from student voice, and redefining rigor as something that follows belonging.
 Connection isn’t fluff; it’s the runway for cognition and the reason academic gains stick.
 Looking ahead, we set a spring theme around trust, simplicity, and energy, including STEM projects anchored in meaning and collaboration rather than just output.
 We also share a device-free digital citizenship lesson to help students reclaim attention, practice kind feedback, and carry online norms back into real life.
 If you’re ready to trade comparisons for compassion and scripts for discernment, come sit with us.
 Subscribe, share this with a teacher who needs a lift, and leave a review with one place you’ll trust yourself more this week.
-Links Mentioned in the Show: Free Device-Free Digital Citizenship Lesson Artificial Intelligence (AI) ChatGPT Technology Vocabulary Word of the Day Support the show 🌿 You can’t pour from an empty cup — but with the Sub Survival System, you’ll never have to panic when you need a day.
+Links Mentioned in the Show: Free Device-Free Digital Citizenship Lesson Artificial Intelligence (AI) ChatGPT Technology Vocabulary Word of the Day Support the show 🌿 Teachers, you can’t pour from an empty cup — but with the Sub Survival System for teachers in the classroom, you’ll never have to panic when you need a day off from school.
 Ready-to-go sub plans designed by a teacher who’s been there.
 Because rest isn’t a luxury — it’s part of the job. 👉 [Explore the Sub Survival System on TpT] Subscribe and Review: Are you subscribed to my podcast?
 If you’re not, I want to encourage you to do that today.
 Click here for iTunes.
 Now, if you’re feeling extra loving, I would be really grateful if you left me a review.
-Reviews help other teachers find my podcast.
-Click here to leave a review, select “Ratings and Reviews” and “Write a Review,” and let me know what your favorite part of the podcast is.
+Click here to leave a review, select “Ratings and Reviews” and “Write a Review.”
 Thank you!

 15 min